Hear'Say

 Hear'Say were a British pop group.
-They were created through the ITV reality TV show Popstars in February 2001, the first UK series of the international Popstars franchise.
+They were formed in November 2000 through the ITV reality TV show Popstars, the first UK series of the international Popstars franchise, and unveiled to the public on 3 February 2001.
 The group, who were signed to Polydor Records, originally consisted of Danny Foster, Myleene Klass, Kym Marsh, Suzanne Shaw, and Noel Sullivan.

 Hear'Say achieved instant fame, breaking chart records with their debut single "Pure and Simple" and the album Popstars.
 However, their second album failed to match this success.

 In January 2002, Marsh left Hear'Say due to conflicts with Klass and Sullivan.
 She was replaced by former Boom! member Johnny Shentall a month later.
 During a summer promotional tour, Hear'Say were constantly harassed by members of the public.
 "Lovin' Is Easy", the group's only single to be released with Shentall, failed to make a commercial impact.
 Hear'Say announced their split in October 2002, twenty months after their formation, citing "abuse from the public" as the main reason for their demise.
 After the band's break-up, all of the members went on to achieve individual success elsewhere in the entertainment industry.